 Current accounts contain the credit balances on the transaction accounts of credit institutions that are required to hold minimum reserves.
 The latest available interest rate used by the Eurosystem in its tenders for main refinancing operations is applied to the balances held on those accounts within the framework of the reserve requirements.
 Since June 2014, the lower rate of either zero per cent or the ECB's deposit facility rate has been applied to the reserves held in excess of the required minimum reserves.
+On 12 September 2019, the ECB's Governing Council decided to introduced a two-tier system for reserve remuneration, which exempts part of credit institutions' excess liquidity holdings (i.e. reserve holdings in excess of minimum reserve requirements) from the negative remuneration rate applicable on the deposit facility.

-At the end of 2017, balance on the current accounts with Latvijas Banka was 5 050 101 thousand euro (5 712 980 thousand euro at the end of 2017), including the minimum reserves in the amount of 156 079 thousand euro (211 742 thousand euro at the end of 2017).
+At the end of 2019, balance on the current accounts with Latvijas Banka was 5 660 676 thousand euro (5 050 101 thousand euro at the end of 2018), including the minimum reserves in the amount of 156 304 thousand euro (156 079 thousand euro at the end of 2018).